dwyl/gitea-demo/part2.md

 └── id_ed25519.pub
 ```

-Armed with these two files, you can now update the `Dockerfile`
+With these two files, you can now update the `Dockerfile`.

 ### 8.2 Update the `Dockerfile`